 - Preheat the oven to 375°F.

 - Put the ground pork into a large bowl.1 pound ground pork or bulk sausage

 - In a food processor, chop nuts until fine but not pulverized.
 Dump the chopped nuts into the bowl with the pork.3 ounces macadamia nuts

-- Add salt and pepper (I used 1 tsp salt and 1/4 tsp of pepper but it will depend on your tastes and whether you are using pork or sausage meat) and gently mix by hand.
+- Add salt and pepper (I used 1 teaspoon of salt and 1/4 teaspoon of pepper but it will depend on your tastes and whether you are using pork or sausage meat) and gently mix by hand.

-- Roll puff pastry on a lightly floured countertop to 1/4" thick, about a square of 12" by 12".
-Cut it into 4 squares.1/2 pound puff pastry – homemade or store bought
+- Roll puff pastry on a lightly floured countertop to 1/4 inch thick, about a square of 12 inches by 12 inches.
+Cut it into 4 squares.½ pound puff pastry

 - Divide meat mixture roughly into four, shape it into a log, and place down the middle of the puff pastry square.